Volunteer Name: Nepheli Aji

 The coordinator helped with anything we needed and was present for any help we required.
-The girls that live at the house are so extremely helpful and kind.
+The girls that live in the house are so extremely helpful and kind.
 They take care of all your needs and treat you like a part of their family.

 Personal Paragraph (ABV Program Testimonial):

 Overall, I really enjoyed my trip to Nepal and would definitely recommend it to anyone that is looking for a trip to combine sightseeing and volunteering.
-Working with the Clinic is a shadowing program and you don't get to do any hands on work, but there are other opportunities to work at the farm owned or to go to a more rural city and do some more hands on work.
-The shadowing at the clinic is great because you get to have a front row seat during some extremely interesting surgeries.
+Working with the Clinic is a shadowing program and you don't get to do any hands-on work, but there are other opportunities to work at the farm owned or to go to a more rural city and do some more hands-on work.
+The shadowing at the clinic is great because you get to have a front-row seat during some extremely interesting surgeries.